 The Legian Seminyak and The Club by The Legian Seminyak, Bali

-If it’s a front-row ocean view you’re after in Bali, it doesn’t come much better than these two neighbouring resorts in Seminyak, Bali.
-Here are five highlights!
+If it’s a front-row ocean view you’re after in Bali, it doesn’t get much better than these two neighbouring resorts in Seminyak, Bali.
+Here are some highlights!

 #1 All 66 Suites at the resort, along with the three-bedroom Beach House, come with ocean views and breezes – ideal for greeting the sunset with a refreshing drink in hand.